KevinCox9600/burnt-out-at-brown/README.md

 1. Update semester in `constants.py` and at the top of `Table.js`
 2. Go to critical review and get all cookies, putting them in cookies.py as object named COOKIE_CONSTANTS.
 Cannot be dumped with document.cookie because of HTTP only session id.
-4. Run `python scrap-cab.py && python scrape-cr.py && compile-data.py` or manually:
+4. Run `python scrap-cab.py && python scrape-cr.py && compile-data.py` or manually with:
    1. `python scrape-cab.py` outputs to data/semester/class_list.json
    2. `python scrape-cr.py` outputs to data/semester/class_objs.json and
       data/semester/prof_objs.json